andrew/ultimate-awesome/README.md

 - [awesome-active-learning](https://github.com/baifanxxx/awesome-active-learning) - A curated list of awesome Active Learning.
 - [awesome-redis](https://github.com/JamzyWang/awesome-redis) - A curated list of amazingly awesome redis and redis ecosystem resources. .
 - [awesome-open-data-centric-ai](https://github.com/Renumics/awesome-open-data-centric-ai) - Curated list of open source tooling for data-centric AI on unstructured data. .
-- [awesome-scientific-writing](https://github.com/writing-resources/awesome-scientific-writing) - :keyboard: A curated list of awesome tools, demos and resources to go beyond LaTeX .
 - [Awesome-Speech-Enhancement](https://github.com/nanahou/Awesome-Speech-Enhancement) - A tutorial for Speech Enhancement researchers and practitioners.
 The purpose of this repo is to organize the world’s resources for speech enhancement and make them universally accessible and useful.
 - [awesome-ChatGPT-resource-zh](https://github.com/DeepTecher/awesome-ChatGPT-resource-zh) - 精选 OpenAI 的 [ChatGPT]( 资源清单, 跟随最新资源并添加中文相关Work.
 - [awesome-design-systems](https://github.com/klaufel/awesome-design-systems) - 📒 A curated list of bookmarks, resources and articles about design systems focused on developers.